-Under the Healthcare Services Lien Act, the combined liens from healthcare professionals (doctors and dentists, for example) and healthcare providers (hospitals, for example) cannot exceed 40 percent of the injured party’s recovery of damages.
-770 ILCS 23/.
-If the lien amount is greater than 40 percent of the total recovery, each category (healthcare provider and professional) is capped at 20 percent of the recovery.
-Additionally, neither healthcare providers nor professionals individually may have a lien amounting greater than 33 percent of the injured party's recovery.
-770 ILCS 23/.
+Under Illinois’s Health Care Services Lien Act (770 ILCS 23/10), the total amount of all medical liens from different creditors involved in the treatment of the plaintiff cannot exceed 40 percent of the plaintiff’s recovery of damages.
+The statute divides medical lien-holders into “health care providers” (such as hospitals) and “health care professionals” (such as physicians).
+If the lien amount is greater than 40 percent of the total recovery, each category of lien-holder is capped at receiving 20 percent of the recovery.
+Additionally, neither providers nor professionals separately may have a lien amounting to more than one-third of the injured party's recovery.

-A medical lien is a secured interest in a case and is legally binding.
+A medical lien is a secured interest in your case and is legally binding.
 Your failure to address the presence of a lien can create big problems for you in the future.
-In addition to the Lien Act discussed above, Rosenfeld Injury Lawyers regularly negotiates physician, chiropractic, Medicare, hospital and health insurance liens on behalf of our clients.
-The reduction of medical liens not only puts more settlement money into your pocket, but it also gives you the piece of mind that the bill was properly negotiated and paid.
+Rosenfeld Injury Lawyers LLC regularly negotiates physician, chiropractic, Medicare, hospital, and health insurance liens on behalf of our clients.
+The reduction of medical liens not only puts more settlement money into your pocket, but it also gives you the peace of mind that the bill was properly negotiated and paid.

 Upon the resolution of every client’s case, we provide you with a copy of the lien reduction correspondence as well as copy of the check that was sent to the provider.

-Unfortunately, the world of medical liens can be difficult to digest if you have not dealt with them before.
-At Rosenfeld Injury Lawyers our staff is familiar with all types of liens on personal injury cases.
-When you retain our office on your case, you can rest assured that our office will work tirelessly to ensure that all lienholders interest is satisfied and reduced to the fullest extent of the law.
+The world of medical liens can be difficult to navigate if you have not dealt with them before.
+At Rosenfeld Injury Lawyers, our staff is familiar with all types of liens in personal injury cases.
+When you retain our firm for your personal injury case, you can rest assured that our office will work tirelessly to ensure that all lien-holder interest is satisfied and reduced to the fullest extent of the law.